malc0mn/ptp-ip/README.md

 ```text
 describe 0x5005 json pretty
 ```
+**Note**: for Fuji cameras, some property descriptions will be incomplete when they are requested *before* having called the `info` command.
+Exactly which properties have that odd behavior can be determined by doing an `info json pretty` call.

 #### `info`
 The info command will display the current info about the camera.
 The output